Baked beans: Canned baked beans

+Recipes and use as food

-While many recipes today are stewed, traditionally dried beans were soaked overnight, simmered until tender (parboiled), and then slow-baked in a ceramic or cast-iron beanpot.
+While many recipes are commonly stewed, traditionally dried beans were soaked overnight, simmered until tender (parboiled), and then slow-baked in a ceramic or cast-iron beanpot.
 Originally baked beans were sweetened with maple syrup by Native Americans, a tradition some recipes still follow, but some English colonists modified the sweetening agent to brown sugar beginning in the 17th century.
-In the 18th century the convention of using American made molasses as a sweetening agent became increasingly popular in order to avoid British taxes on sugar.
+In the 18th century the convention of using American made molasses as a sweetening agent became increasingly used in order to avoid British taxes on sugar.
 The molasses style of baked beans has become closely associated with the city of Boston and is often referred to as Boston baked beans.

 Today in the New England region, baked beans are flavored either with maple syrup (Northern New England), or with molasses (Boston), and are traditionally cooked with salt pork in a beanpot in a brick oven for six to eight hours.
 In the absence of a brick oven, the beans were cooked in a beanpot nestled in a bed of embers placed near the outer edges of a hearth, about a foot away from the fire.
 Today, baked beans can be made in a slow cooker or in a modern oven using a traditional beanpot, Dutch oven, or casserole dish.
 Regardless of cooking method, the results of the dish, commonly described as having a savory-sweet flavor and a brownish- or reddish-tinted white bean, are the same.

-A tradition in Maine of "bean hole" cooking may have originated with the native Penobscot people and was later practiced in logging camps.
-A fire would be made in a stone-lined pit and allowed to burn down to hot coals, and then a pot with 11 pounds of seasoned beans would be placed in the ashes, covered over with dirt, and left to cook overnight or longer.
-These beans were a staple of Maine's logging camps, served at every meal.

-While baked beans was initially a New England region cuisine, the dish has become a popular item throughout the United States; and is now a staple item served most frequently along various types of barbecue and at picnics.
-This is due in part to the ease of handling, as they can be served hot or cold, directly from the can, making them handy for outdoor eating.
-The tomato-based sweet sauce also complements many types of barbecue.
-The already-cooked beans may also be baked in a casserole dish topped with slices of raw bacon, which is baked until the bacon is cooked.
-Additional seasonings are sometimes used, such as additional brown sugar or mustard to make the sauce more tangy.